Windmills are an icon of this Portuguese archipelago.Read more...

-The total population of the Azores is just over 246,000 (2011 census), an increase of 1.79% over the past decade.
-Movement within the islands varies, with some islands or towns losing populations while others increased.
-For centuries emigration has played a major part in the life of the islands.
-Overpopulation and economic hardship have been the underlying cause.
+The total population of the Azores is around 247,000 (2011 census), an increase of 1.79% over the preceding decade.
+Movement within the islands varies, with some islands or towns losing populations while others increase.

 Architecture and art

-Architecture in the Azores is an offshoot of the designs known in continental Portugal, sharing the simplicity of form common to the Mediterranean.
+Architecture in the Azores is an off shoot of the designs known in continental Portugal, sharing the simplicity of form common to the Mediterranean.
 It does, however, have its own characteristics.
-The most obvious are the easy integration of the buildings in the landscape and the structure of the settlements, in which streets tend to converge in small irregular squares where stand the most imposing buildings, the church and town hall.
-Until very recently most houses were modest in size and appearance and had distinctive features: they were built of stone, with a characteristic contrast between whitewash and black basalt.
+The most obvious are the easy integration of the buildings in the landscape and the structure of the settlements, in which streets tend to converge in small irregular squares where the most imposing buildings stand, the church and town hall.
+In past times, most houses were modest in size and appearance and had distinctive features: they were built of stone, with a characteristic contrast between whitewash and black basalt.

 Painting and decorative arts